anthony-tresontani/methodic-python/TDD.rst

   Ok, if you're just ask to deliver non working code, don't use it.
 If working code is requested, TDD.
   There is absolutely no trade-off to apply TDD, it's just faster as soon as your problem is more than trivial (I mean more than 3 lines).

+- My manager don't want
+  Manager speak statistics.
+Unfortunatly, there is almost no serious study showing undestructible facts and most of them rely of Java.
+  The only common fact is the significant reduction of the number of bugs.
+Usually around 30-40% less.
+Productivity impact vary from -15% to +30%.
+  Doesn't seems to be really relevant, what's developper productivity?
+But one think is sure, the overhead when applying TDD in python is lower (no compilation) and the benefit higher ( No compilation).
+Then...
+That worth.

 **Gotchas**